Stamp Duty Cut for Scottish Homebuyers Introduced

 This kind of tax is referred to by different names depending on where you are - stamp duty in England and Northern Ireland, land transaction tax in Wales and land and buildings transaction tax in Scotland.
 But the basic principle is the same - it's a lump-sum tax that you pay when buying a property that's worth more than a certain amount.

 For properties costing more than £250,000, the rates beyond this will remain unchanged - though you'll still make a saving if you buy a more expensive property due to the higher thresholds.
-So for example, if you buy a property for £300,000 in Scotland after 15 July, you'd pay £2,500 in land and buildings transaction tax (5% of the £50,000 above the threshold) - whereas before the changes, you'd pay £4,600.
+So for example, if you currently buy a property for £300,000 in Scotland, you'd pay £2,500 in land and buildings transaction tax (5% of the £50,000 above the threshold) - whereas before the changes, you'd pay £4,600.

 How much will buyers save?